 However, it's vital to remember that in order to get the most out of any supplement, you'll need to take it for a long time.
 Normally three months is suggested.

-While the Fountain of Youth remains a distant vision that is unlikely to be realized anytime soon, anti-aging medicine science improves.
+While the Fountain of Youth remains a distant vision that is unlikely to be realized anytime soon, longevity medicine science improves.
 Perhaps one day, you'll be able to swallow a series of compounds and relive your life as a teenager.
-Until then, NAD and NMN supplements might help to slow down the consequences of cell aging on your body.
+Until then, NAD and NMN Supplements might help to support the consequences of cell aging on your body.